 - More prominent search bar

-In retrospect, I wish we could have taken a more Agile approach, releasing parts of the site to the public earlier, but library leadership was fairly risk-averse.
-It also would have been challenging to do without forcing users to shift between two different sites, potentially disrupting their experience.
-When I look at the site today, I can’t help but see the number of compromises we made to appease various high-level stakeholders; but as a whole, I believe the new site provides a much-improved user experience.
+In retrospect, I wish we could have taken a more Agile approach, releasing parts of the site to the public earlier, but library leadership was pretty risk-averse.
+It also would have been challenging to do without forcing users to go between two different sites.

-Perhaps more importantly, through the redesign project, I was also able to do a lot of work on transforming the organization itself.
-I built staff capacity in user experience research and design, trained content creators to write for the web, argued for the adoption of more modern web development practices, and championed a culture of evidence-based decision making.
-I hope these changes have made ongoing iteration on the VPL website possible, and that big redesigns will be a thing of the past.
+Through the redesign project, I was also able to do a lot of work on transforming the organization itself.
+I built staff capacity in user experience research and design, trained content creators to write for the web, introduced more modern web development practices, and championed a culture of evidence-based decision making.
+I hope these changes have made ongoing iteration on the VPL website possible, and that big redesigns can be a thing of the past.